rmatev/ganga-tools/README.md

 ### LHCbBookkeepingChecker
-A _checker_ that compares the number of processed events as reported in the metadata and the number of events from the bookkeeping (_EventStat_ field).
+A _checker_ that compares the number of processed events as reported in the metadata and the number of events from the bookkeeping (_EventStat/FullStat_ field).
 Fails if the processed and the expected number of events differ.
 This checker is not suitable if only part of the input is processed (e.g. `EvtMax` is used).